AlexGliesch/critical-coloring/src/btdsatur/README.md

-## BTDSatur code
+# BTDSatur code

-This graph coloring code is available from http://www.rhydlewis.eu/ and is described in the following book:
+This graph coloring code is available from http://www.rhydlewis.eu/ and is described in the following book

 > **A Guide to Graph Colouring: Algorithms and Applications**<br>
 > Rhyd Lewis (2015)<br>